JiajunJasonLi/grade_calculator/README.md

 This method will return the total grade of the course.\
 If a category has no graded task, it will not be included in the calculation.
 6) get_num_task(category_name):\
-This method asks user to enter the name of a category so that it can return the total number of task in that category
+This method asks user to enter the name of a category so that it can return the total number of task in that category.
 7) get_category():\
-This method will give user a list of category name in the course.\
+This method will give user a list of category name in the course.

 Some methods are omitted because they are mainly used for other code.